 Your friend’s Bodily Injury Liability (BI) coverage is a good option, but know that coverage limits vary by state.
 If the other driver’s limits aren’t enough to cover your damages, or if they’re not at fault, you may need to pursue this option.

-If your friend has first-party benefits like Personal Injury Protection (PIP) or Medical Payments (MedPay), these coverages extend to all passengers and pay out regardless of who is at fault.
+If your friend has first-party benefits like Personal Injury Protection (PIP) or Medical Payments (MedPay), these coverages extend to all passengers and payouts, regardless of who is at fault.
 However, these types of coverage aren’t mandatory in every state.

 Even though you weren’t driving, it’s possible to file an injury claim with your insurance provider.
 For example, if you have PIP or MedPay on your policy, these coverages will pay up to their limits.